-Landslide is a major natural geologic hazards causing loss of lives, damage to houses, roads and other infrastructures (Dai et al., 2002; Sarkar and Kanungo, 2004; Gurugnanam et al., 2012; Sujatha et al., 2012).
-Rapid increase of manmade stuctures, fast expansion of road networks and growth of population lead to high vulnerability of human lives and properties.
+Landslide is one of the most common natural hazards which causes loss of lives, damage to houses and roads (Dai et al., 2002; Sarkar and Kanungo, 2004; Gurugnanam et al., 2012; Sujatha et al., 2012).
+Increasing artificial stuctures, rapid expansion of road networks and growth of human population lead to high vulnerability of human lives and properties.
 Landslide therefore, become a disaster when it occurs in such human habitations (Chandel et al., 2011).
-Geologically, Mizoram comprises N-S trending ridges with steep slopes, narrow intervening synclinal valleys, dissected ridges with deep gorges, and faulting in many areas has produced steep fault scarps (GSI, 2011).
-Therefore, settlement areas along with roads in Mizoram are highly vulnerable to landslide disaster.
+The geology of Mizoram comprises N-S trending ridges with steep slopes, narrow intervening synclinal valleys, dissected ridges with deep gorges, and faulting in many areas has produced steep fault scarps (GSI, 2011).
+Therefore, road transport networks in Mizoram are highly vulnerable to landslide disaster.